rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 Traits that use `-> impl Trait` and `async fn` are not object-safe, which means they lack support for dynamic dispatch.
 We plan to provide utilities that enable dynamic dispatch in an upcoming version of the `trait-variant` crate.

-## What we hope to do in the future
+## How we hope to improve in the future

 In the future we would like to allow users to add their own bounds to `impl Trait` return types, which would make them more generally useful.
 It would also enable more advanced uses of `async fn`.
 The syntax might look something like this: